napari/napari.github.io/tutorials/dask.md

 filenames = sorted(glob("/path/to/experiment/*.tif"), key=alphanumeric_key)
 # read the first file to get the shape and dtype
+# ASSUMES THAT ALL FILES SHARE THE SAME SHAPE/TYPE
 sample = imread(filenames[0])

 lazy_imread = delayed(imread)  # lazy reader